NeilByrne97/theory-algos-project/README.md

 find two distinct input strings that produce the same message digest.
 While this is algorithm is not so useful with encryption it is excellent to verify that digital signatures on certificates haven't been changed, message authentication, and to generate what appears to be random bits.
-More recently it's used on blockchains for cryptocurrency.
+More recently it's used on blockchain for bitcoin.

 # How the program works